coreydotnet/GeometricLayouts/README.md

 Solution to the Geometric Layouts question.

 ## Requirements
-Requires VS2017, ASP.NET, and Core .NET.
+Requires VS2017, ASP.NET, and .NET Core.

 ## Usage
 Index.html provides a simple UI for calculating triangle coordinates and cells.